BlockJayn/DFKQuestRunner-AVAX-DeFi-Kingdoms/README.md

 wallet
  - address - your 0x wallet address used with Defi Kingdoms
  - encryptedWalletPath - the file path to your encrypted primary key file.
 This defaults to a file called "w.json" in the root of the source code, but can be changed to e.g. point to a location on a secure USB drive
+ - password - the password you are using to decrypt your seed phrase

 professionMaxAttempts - the number of attempts that your professional heroes (e.g. fishers on a fishing quest) should try nonProfessionMaxAttempts - the number of attempts that your non-professional heroes (e.g. miners on a foraging quest) should try